HibikeQuantum/Bear-Auto-Publisher/README.md

 The 'Bear-Auto-Publisher' is a completely different program from the original program before forking.
 It is a program that only cares about document diff checking and uploading documents to GitHub and changing document format to git-markdown format.
 The other features are not considered.

+## Component description
+***bear_export.py***
+Version 1.01 (Release.
+2022-09-01)
+Python script for export and change markdown format for GitHub markdown.

+***document_analyzer.py***
+Version 1.01 (Release.
+2022-09-01)
+Python script for analyzing string data and visualizing document's changing information.

+***AutoPublish.sh***
+Version 1.01 (Release.
+2022-09-01)
+Bash Script.
+Its endpoint of 'bear_export.py' and 'document_analyzer.py' can read configuration and data from 'config' directory.
+And execute the python script after then command commit at your .git workspace and push GitHub upstream automatically.

+There is no need to worry about the BEAR document.
+This app only read data from bear SQLite and various change works occurred at exported files.
+You can still use the Bare app as it is.
+This program cannot synchronize once extracted data to the BEAR app.
+Don't worry!

 ## Use Tip
 - If necessary, you can register the shell on the Cron tab and see it automatically upload data.